aristanetworks/avd/tools/schema-explorer/README.md

 A static, [sql.js](https://github.com/sql-js/sql.js)-based browser of the AVD `eos_designs` and `eos_cli_config_gen` schemas, integrated into the AVD MkDocs docs site.
-All queries run in the browser against a per-release SQLite file — no backend, no managed runtime, no live database.
+All queries run in the browser against a local SQLite file — no backend, no managed runtime, no live database.

 Tracked in `aristanetworks/avd-internal#503`.